 Content stored within Jira Cloud and Confluence Cloud isn't encrypted.
 However, attachments on storage in AWS are encrypted.
 We believe we can rely on the physical controls and management at AWS, as well as transit-level encryption to protect customer data.
 A minimum of 128-bit Advanced Encryption Standard (AES) is used for attachments.

 Customer communication is encrypted end-to-end for Stride.
 Encryption keys created by customers are used for authentication and push and pull requests in Bitbucket.
-All off-site backups are encrypted.

 Due care is given to managing encryption keys within Atlassian.
 An owner is assigned for each key and is responsible for ensuring the appropriate level of security controls is enforced on keys.